Engwe X26 Review – 1,200-Watt Fat E-Bike

 The display design is also thoughtful since riders don’t have to scroll down the screen, which can be distracting, mainly because they share the road with other users.

-The bike has high handlebars designed for tall riders.
+The bikes have high handlebars designed for tall riders.
 However, they are adjustable, as with most other parts, including the twist grip, button module placement, and saddle heights.

 Lights

-Additionally, the X26 has 48V 12W headlights that automatically turn on at night, which provide quite good illumination.
+Additionally, the X-Series e-bikes have 48V 12W headlights that automatically turn on at night, which provide quite good illumination.

-At the rear, there are 2 lights.
-One is behind the rider’s seat and another is behind the rear seat.
+At the rear, the light is behind the passenger’s seat.
 If you apply the brakes, the brake lights come on.

 Engwe X26 Review Conclusions